zotune/auto-install/README.md

 ## Does the app leave any files when I remove it?

-No. It's a portable app which only uses the script folder to generate things.
+No. It's a portable app which uses only the folder it is located in to generate things.
 Simply delete the script folder and it should be like the app never existed.

 ## I am afraid it will run everything that is already in my Downloads folder